Bone Density Chart: Understand Your Bone Density Testing Scores

 Even if you're otherwise healthy, getting a baseline bone density test can help predict a fracture in the future.

 Osteoporosis is an insidious illness that sneaks up on you.
 Studies suggest that about 50 percent of women over the age of 50 will suffer a fracture related to bone loss.
 And each year, approximately 80,000 men have a hip fracture.
 That’s why it’s so critical to undergo bone density testing.
-Even if you’re otherwise healthy, getting a baseline bone density test can predict even the slightest beginnings of bone loss in your future.
+Even if you’re otherwise healthy, consulting a bone density chart and getting a baseline bone density scan can diagnose even the slightest beginnings of bone loss.

 Does the DEXA Scan Hurt?

 A DEXA scan is painless and only takes about 15 minutes to perform.
 During the test, you lie on your back on a table and a scanner passes over your body taking radiographic images.

 According to the US Preventative Services Task Force, DEXA screening is recommended for all men over the age of 70 and all women over the age of 65.
 Bone density should also be measured in women between the ages of 50 and 65 who are considered high risk for osteoporosis.
 In addition to obtaining your initial DEXA scan results, repeating the scan every two to five years is recommended, depending on your risk factors.

 The radiation emitted from a DEXA scan is about one-tenth the radiation emitted from a chest x-ray.
 Other bone density tests emit less or no radiation at all: a QCT scan, NTx urine test, or vitamin D test.
 However, these tests are not accurate for diagnosing osteoporosis and are only used to identify people who would benefit from bone density testing.

 DEXA bone scan results scores are measured as T-scores, which is a comparison of a person’s bone density with that of a healthy 30-year-old adult.
 The lower bone density test results, the lower your total bone density, indicating osteopenia or osteoporosis.